davidrayc/devcraft-ph/CONTRIBUTING.md

 Use the summary field to provide a short description of the change:

 - use the imperative, present tense: "fix" not "fixed" nor "fixes"
+- don't capitalize the first letter
+- no dot (.) at the end

 #### Commit Message Body